mluukkai/WebPalvelinohjelmointi2023/english/week5.md

 end
 ```

 We also add the status code 418 to render.
 This is to let [Turbo](https://github.com/hotwired/turbo-rails) (which is used by Rails) know that it should rerender the same page after the POST request.
 With this, the tests will also work.
-If we were to set eg. status code 303 [the tests would break](https://stackoverflow.com/a/30555199).
+If we were to set e.g. status code 303 [the tests would break](https://stackoverflow.com/a/30555199).
 This hack is an example of bad code, but as we navigate between Turbo and the tests, it is necessary.

 Modify app/views/places/index.html.erb so that it shows the restaurants which have been found: